oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

     {-# INLINE unrollRepeat #-}
 ```

-Because the recursion here calls a different `unrollRepeat`{.haskell} function in the "recursive" call, we get around the usual hurdle of not being abble to inline recursive calls.
+Because the recursion here calls a different `unrollRepeat`{.haskell} function in the "recursive" call, we get around the [usual hurdle](http://stackoverflow.com/questions/42179783/is-there-any-way-to-inline-a-recursive-function) of not being able to inline recursive calls.
 That means that the whole loop will be unrolled, at compile-time.
 We can do the same for foldr:

 ```{.haskell}
 class HasFoldr (n :: Peano) where